lemoine-py/Double-pendulum/README.md

 ## PROJECT DESCRIPTION

-1) Develop the mathematical model for the double pendulum (you should have seen it in some of your previous courses, otherwise it’s easy to find on textbooks online, or to develop yourself).
+1) Develop the mathematical model for the double pendulum.
-2) Implement a numerical scheme with good properties for this type of system.
-Explain what motivated your choice.
+2) Implement the Runge-Kutta 4 numerical scheme for this case.
 3) Visualize different trajectories highlighting their possible chaotic behaviour in a qualitative way.
-Consider the best way to portray the information (e.g. plots against videos, etc..).
 4) Compute $\lambda_{\text {max }}$ for different choices of the energy of the system, showing in all cases the convergence for large $t$.
 5) Using the sign of $\lambda_{\max }$ as an indicator, identify the energy threshold at which the system become chaotic.

-The largest Lyapunov exponent can be computed following this procedure
+The largest Lyapunov exponent can be computed following this procedure :

 ## SPIN-UP